 Your job is to monitor, inspect, maintain, and repair diesel engines.
-As such, you’ll do everything from routine oil and fluid changes to total engine rebuilds.
-Because diesel engines are worked hard and mechanically stressed, the job outlook for mechanics who repair them is good—you will always be needed to do fixes and maintenance.
+As such, you’ll do everything from routine oil and fluid changes to total engine restructuring.
+Because diesel engines are worked hard and mechanically stressed, the job outlook for mechanics who repair them is good—you will always be needed to do fixes and maintenance work.

 Diesel mechanics work most closely with: